bloombar/example-course-materials/slides/sample-presentation.md

 ## Concept

-GitHub also includes a feature called **Classroom** for educators to share assignments with students.
+GitHub also includes a feature called **[Classroom](https://classroom.github.com)** for educators to create and share assignments with students.

 --